 Defamation Per Se

-What do I mean by that?
+What do we mean by that?

 So now let’s look at how the lawsuit is worded.
 Sampson is described as never having been a director, officer, or employee of Broadspring.
 But is he a consultant?
 And if Sampson is somehow profiting from Broadspring, just not as a director, officer or employee, does Congoo have the legal right to highlight this fact?
-Furthermore, again, if Wallace is working with Broadspring in a freelance capacity, is he violating an FTC edict by acting as a consultant to an advertising company?
+Furthermore, if Wallace works with Broadspring in a freelance capacity, is he violating an FTC edict by acting as a consultant to an advertising company?

-The Path To Victory
+The Path To Victory?

 Fundamental Elements of Defamation Under United States Law